-Bible verses about fear and anxiety
+Bible verses about fear

 One of the effects of the fall is fear, anxiety, and these battles that we struggle with in our mind.
 We are all fallen creatures and although believers are being renewed to the image of Christ we all struggle in this area.
 God knows our battle against fear.
 One of the ways He wanted to show us that He knows is by the many do not fear verses in the Bible.
 God wants us to take comfort in His words.